There are three metro lines in Rome. For info on bus and metro lines see:

 Make sure you always wear comfortable shoes (trekking shoes or sneakers are best), and hat, sunglasses and sunscreen in the Summer.

-Restaurants and Pizza places must post their menu with detailed prices outside by law.
+Restaurants and Pizza places must post their menus with detailed prices outside by law.
 This way you can see if they have anything you like and have an idea of the prices before you go in.
 Make sure you check the cover charge: it can be from 1 to 6 euro for each person, so it can make a big difference.
 It normally says at the bottom of the menu, in small letters.
 The tip is never included, it goes on top of the bill, about 10 %, in cash.
-Always order from the menu, don’t just trust a funny/friendly waiter.
-And stay away from restaurants where menus have photos of food!
+Always order from the menu, don’t just trust a funny/friendly waiter that doesn’t mention the price of items he’s suggesting.
+And stay away from restaurants where menus have photos of food, those are for tourists only!

 Snack bars are the best for a quick sandwich or just a coffee.
 Normally you have to pay at the cashier before you proceed to the counter to order.
 Locals drink coffee standing at the counter.
 Most places charge for sitting at the tables inside, and more for sitting at the outdoor tables.
 Take-away coffee is not common, and it normally comes in a small soft plastic glass.

 In Italy “caffè” means Expresso, it is very strong and it comes in a tiny cup.
 “Americano” comes in a tea cup, but it is still Expresso with more water.
-Ask for “caffè macchiato” if you want a little milk in your coffee, or “latte macchiato” if you want milk with a drop of coffee.
+Ask for “caffè macchiato” if you want a little milk in your coffee, or “latte macchiato” if you want milk with a drop of coffee (if you order a “latte”, you will for sure just get a glass of cold milk!).
 “Cappuccino” is only for breakfast or a snack, coffee is more common at the end of a meal or any other time of the day.

 No need to bring snacks from home!
-Italians believe in food, we have great snacks here (you will end up taking some back with you!).
+Italians believe in food, we have great snacks here.
 When in Rome, eat as the Romans!

 Water is great in Rome!
 No need to buy expensive bottled water, just carry a bottle and fill it at the street fountains: tasteful, safe, cold, free!